PayToUse/paytouse-language-resource-pack/README.md

 # Description
-A resource pack made by PayToUse, Installing is free!
+Just a custom language resource pack made by me in 2021, updating this one rn.
-# Requirements
+# Version Requirements
-Minecraft Bedrock 1.17.0, Make sure the storage selected is external
+Minecraft Bedrock 1.17 and above, java is incompatible
-# Contact
+# Feedback
-Found any bugs or something?
-Contact us at: paytousebloxy1774@gmail.com Or my discord here: PayToUse#7875
+Any stuff to feedback, send a mail here: paytousebloxy1774@gmail.com or my discord here: NotPTU#2336